 Even if you have electricity in your community, a portable charger is great to have as a backup if the power goes out (hopefully its charged) or when traveling.
 Anker is my go-to brand for portable chargers.
 When buying a portable charger, however, keep in mind the FAA and international restrictions on these when flying (FAA info).

 Depending on where you serve, you may not need a solar panel.
 If you do want one, I recommend the Goal Zero Nomad 7 Solar Panel combined with the Guide 10 Plus Recharger.
 This setup will allow you to charge batteries and your portable charger, and not require that your electronics be attached to the panel to charge (to help prevent theft, a little).
 I still have my Goal Zero and it works great, after years of abuse.
+Also consider bringing a solar light (like this one) if you’ll likely be without electricity during your service.
+I could buy cheap battery and solar powered lamps in my market, but I was lucky if they lasted more than a month before breaking.

 Kitchen and Home